 Why did we make this freedom Bible study?

 We all fight for freedom.
-We find ourselves working hard, running toward the next checkpoint, dreaming of our driver’s license, or counting the days until we finally move out.
+We find ourselves working hard, running toward the next checkpoint and dreaming of our next phase of life.
 Then, we are all faced with a conundrum.
 Why is the freedom I craved different from the freedom that I encountered?

 Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”